andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 Once everyone has stuffed their faces with the bounty of champagne breakfast assorted groups of friends begin spiriting away to the rooftop patio with satchels of beer.
-I help Sondre tidy the abode up before joining the rooftop crew Once we summit the building we're greeted by a group of fellas circled 'round a rectangular flowerbed.
+I help Sondre tidy the abode up before joining the rooftop crew.
+Once we summit the building we're greeted by a group of fellas circled 'round a rectangular flowerbed.

-Our slightly sozzled compatriots are presently engaged in an athletic competition known by the revelers as King of the Court.
+Our slightly sozzled compatriots are presently engaged in an athletic competition known by the revelers as "King of the Court".
 KotC pits the King vs a challenger who must score two points against the King to take his crown.
 His majesty must only score a single point to send his lowly peon subject to the gallows and bring on fresh blood.
 I'm at a distinct disadvantage seeing as we enshrined the